 The MMEL (Master Minimum Equipment List) as approved by EASA at the time of aircraft type certification defines what the aircraft is allowed to do or not do if a piece of equipment is not functioning in relation to the safety and regularity of flight operations.
 This can range from not flying, landing immediately, etc. to carrying more fuel.

 FANS equipment is typically included in the MMEL for aircraft which will operate on FANS routes and in the MEL for the airline.
 In order to comply with regulations, including those above, it is standard and necessary procedure to verify that all required equipment and systems for the flight are serviceable during the normal dispatch and pre-departure procedures.
+During the pre-flight check, typically at the departure gate, the MSS satcom system will initiate self-checks once power becomes available from the aircraft power busses, following which it will complete the log-on sequence to the Inmarsat network.

+If IMT is deployed near an airports, depending on the relative geometry of the IMT BS and MES in the airport, MES blocking level and IMT BS EIRP the satcom system might be overloaded.
+If the satcom system is overloaded it will be unable to complete that sequence and be rendered inoperative.
+Given the above regulation, this may prevent the flight to commence.

 As well as being fitted to commercial air transport aircraft, Inmarsat Satcom is also fitted to business jets and to government aircraft.
-Government aircraft fitted with Inmarsat Satcom include both military transport aircraft (e.g. C130, C17, and A400M) as well as aircraft used for transporting government officials.
+Government aircraft fitted with Inmarsat Satcom include both military transport aircraft (e.g. C130, C17 and A400M) as well as aircraft used for transporting government officials.
 Both these groups of users typically use airports that are different to those used for international civil aviation transport flights.
 Consequently, this has a bearing on the list of airports that may require protection.

 The Iris programme was initiated by the European Space Agency (ESA) with the aim of making aviation safer by developing new satellite based air -ground communication system for air traffic management (ATM).
 Iris requires enhancements to be made to the provision of the Inmarsat SB system, so that it can meet the safety, performance and cost requirements for ATM communication in the crowded European airspace.
 Iris is a part of a much broader push to modernise how air traffic control is managed in collaboration with the SingleSingle European SkySky ATM Research (SESAR) joint undertaking launched in 2006 by Eurocontrol and the European Union.
 Following the completion of the Iris precursor evaluation stage that ran from October 2016 until June 2018, Iris is planned to commence the initial operational capability (IOC) stage shortly.
 Iris IOC comprises of upgrades to ground infrastructure serving the Inmarsat-4 and Alphasat satellites as well as the installation of Iris capable Satcom equipment on commercial flights operating within the European airspace and supporting air traffic control communication from late 2019.
 The primary concern for the existing installed base is the potential impact of interference on aircraft using MSS services for Automatic Dependent Surveillance – Contract (ADS-C), Controller-Pilot Data Link Communications (CPDLC), as well critical operational data link services via the Aircraft Communications Addressing and Reporting System (ACARS) using MSS communications.
 This could potentially lead to disruption of departure/dispatch procedures and normal FANS operational procedures at the airport.
-Because these operations of primary concern generally include flight segments over oceanic or remote airspace with origin or destination points outside of the EU, the vast majority of such operations are conducted into and out of airports with port of entry facilities
+Because these operations of primary concern generally include flight segments over oceanic or remote airspace with origin or destination points outside of the EU, the vast majority of such operations are conducted into and out of airports with port of entry facilities.